GluuFederation/docs-ce-prod/3.1.3/source/upgrade/index.md

 The export script will generate a directory called `backup_2431` which will have all the data from the current installation.
 Check the log file generated in the directory for any errors.

-### Install the latest version of the Gluu server
+### Install the Latest Version of the Gluu Server

-Stop the current version of the gluu-server.
+Stop the current version of the Gluu Server.

 ```
 # service gluu-server-2.4.x stop
 ```

 Review the [installation docs](../installation-guide/install.md) to install the Gluu Server using the package manager.
-Once the package manager has installed version `3.1.2`, then follow next steps to prepare :
+Once the package manager has installed version `3.1.3`, then follow next steps to prepare :

-1. `# cp -r /opt/gluu-server-2.4.x/root/backup_2431/ /opt/gluu-server-3.1.2/root/`
+1. `# cp -r /opt/gluu-server-2.4.x/root/backup_2431/ /opt/gluu-server-3.1.3/root/`

-2. `# service gluu-server-3.1.2 start`
+2. `# service gluu-server-3.1.3 start`

-3. `# service gluu-server-3.1.2 login`
+3. `# service gluu-server-3.1.3 login`

-4. For 3.1.2 packages which use OpenDJ, `setup.properties` needs to be modified before feeded to `./setup.py`.
+4. For 3.1.3 packages which use OpenDJ, `setup.properties` needs to be modified before feeded to `./setup.py`.

     4.1.
 Open it for editing: `# vi backup_2431/setup.properties`